by Texas Homesteader ~

 Now don’t get me wrong, I still prefer have RancherMan open stubborn jars for me.
 If for nothing else than to get to enjoy his handsome face.

-But this is a great alternative for times when he’s not inside the house.
+But this is a great alternative to open jars in times when he’s not inside the house.
 Who knew the lowly rubber band could be so helpful?

 ~TxH~